Wild strawberries can be found growing along the edges of fields and woods, on roadsides, and even in backyards.

 Here is some good news when it comes to the safety of berries: If a berry is safe for people to eat, it’s safe for birds, too!
 That means that birds can eat strawberries, blueberries, blackberries, raspberries, and so many more berries!

-Of course, that doesn’t work the other way.
-Our feathered friends can’t eat berries that are toxic to humans.
+Of course, our feathered friends can’t eat berries that are toxic to humans.

 They may be safe, but is it possible for birds to eat too many strawberries?